Kaweah Delta starts season of employee flu vaccinations Oct. 1 to protect patients

 are given at no cost to employees, as well as medical staff providers

 and residents).
-Kaweah Delta’s requirement that all staff either
+Kaweah Delta’s compliance with the requirement that

-1 to get a flu shot or they will need to wear a facemask during work hours.
+have until Nov.
+1 to get a flu shot or they will need to wear a facemask

 “This is no small undertaking, but staff at Kaweah Delta are concerned